A LIBRARY ABOUT CLIMATE CHANGE

 Snow cover loss is similar.
 Southern sea ice area has plummeted since 2020, for an even larger feedback.

 A somewhat bigger, and sooner, feedback, has been under way since 1979.
 It comes from loss of cooling sulfates in the atmosphere, as we stop burning coal or scrub out its sulfur.
+Human SO2 emissions have been cut in half since then, accounting for a good bit of the global warming observed sine then.

 Some major feedbacks, like more water vapor (#1 greenhouse gas) in the air as it warms, are not tipping points.